midas-network/covid19-scenario-modeling-hub_archive/data-processed/UTA-ImmunoSEIRS/2022-03-13-UTA-Abstract.md

 ## Initial variant characteristics (including Omicron transmissibility, immune escape, and how uncertainty or non-identifiability was handled)
-We conisder that the Omicron is 155% more transmissible and has 42.5%, 32%, and 22% chances to escape immunity against infection, hospitalization and death.
+We consider that the Omicron is 155% more transmissible and has 42.5%, 32%, and 22% chances to escape immunity against infection, hospitalization and death.
 It has a severity that is 36% lower than Omicron.

 ## Process for setting/calibrating P(hosp given current infection) and P(death given current infection)
 The probabilities were calibrated through fitting with data.
 The effect of variant X was captured by simulating its growth function using a toy multi-strain model, and considering that key parameters depends on the prevalence of this variant.